Markham property owner built a backyard ice rink. The City says it has to go

 “They fined me for cutting down the trees, and I paid all of those fines.”

-“They said, I need a heritage permit.
-At this point I already started the work but I submitted a permit.”
+“They said I need a heritage permit.
+At this point, I already started the work, but I submitted a permit.”

-“Although the loss of the mature vegetation from the rear yard without prior authorization or approval is of concern, Council approve the Heritage Permit application in support of the introduction of a rear yard concrete sports pad and cabana structure (subject to securing a Building Permit),” Heritage Planning manager Regan Hutcheson wrote in a 2021 report.
-“Given that this construction has transpired and enforcement of the tree removal issue is underway and given the location and lack of visibility of the work from the public realm.”
+“Although the loss of the mature vegetation from the rear yard without prior authorization or approval is of concern, Council approve the Heritage Permit application in support of the introduction of a rear yard concrete sports pad and cabana structure [subject to securing a Building Permit],” Heritage Planning manager Regan Hutcheson wrote in a 2021 report.

-But City Council did not agree and denied the application.
+City Council disagreed and denied the application.

 “On what basis?”
 Ross asked.
 “There is nothing in the bylaw nor in the heritage agreement that states backyard ice rinks can’t be built.
 There are bylaws for pools, but not ice rinks.”